Plain English Summary

 What does the study involve?

-You will take tenofovir, the best single drug currently available, for 12 months to suppress the virus, then step down to lamivudine treatment.
-Our evidence suggests that after a period of complete viral suppression lamivudine failure may be much less likely.
-You will be monitored very closely during the 6 months after stepping down to lamivudine.
+Participants take tenofovir, the best single drug currently available, for 12 months to suppress the virus, then step down to lamivudine treatment.
+The evidence suggests that after a period of complete viral suppression lamivudine failure may be much less likely.
+Participants are monitored very closely during the 6 months after stepping down to lamivudine.

 What are the possible benefits and risks of participating?

-The main benefit is that you will receive at least 18 months of powerful antiviral therapy.
+The main benefit is that participants receive at least 18 months of powerful antiviral therapy.
 The principal risks are associated with the liver biopsy (bleeding, but only 1 in 3000 have this problem), and the possibility that the infection may flare up aggressively at the end of the study.
-Our past experience suggests that this is very uncommon.
+Past experience suggests that this is very uncommon.
 If successful, this approach could lead to a much more affordable treatment approach for Africans with HBV infection, of whom there are many tens of thousands.

 Where is the study run from?